 - What is the difference between automatic and will-call delivery?

-- Automatic delivery means the fuel supplier tracks your tank level (using historical usage and weather degree-day data) and schedules deliveries to keep you above a reorder threshold — typically 25–30% of tank capacity.
+- Automatic delivery means the fuel supplier tracks your tank level (using historical usage and weather degree-day data, and increasingly a wireless tank monitor that reports the actual fill level) and schedules deliveries to keep you above a reorder threshold — typically 25–30% of tank capacity.
 Will-call delivery means you watch the tank gauge yourself and call the supplier when you need a refill.
 Most fuel dealers offer both options, sometimes at slightly different per-gallon rates.

 - Is automatic delivery more expensive than will-call?